6 Important Theories in Social Work

 Journals

-• Journal of Evidence-Based Social Work: This journal features research on evidence-based practice in social work and evaluates social work theory, techniques and strategies.
+• Journal of Evidence-Based Social Work: This journal features research on evidence-based practice in social work and evaluates social work theory, techniques, and strategies.

 • Journal of Social Work Practice: This journal focuses on psychodynamic and systemic social work perspectives.
-It features research on theory and practice experience and includes articles offering critical analysis of systemic and psychodynamic theory.
+It features research on theory and practice and includes articles offering critical analysis of systemic and psychodynamic theory.

 • Social Work: This journal is the official journal of the National Association of Social Workers and features articles on social work and social welfare, including new techniques and research.

-• Clinical Social Work Journal: This journal features peer-reviewed articles on clinical social work practice with individuals, groups, families and couples.
+• Clinical Social Work Journal: This journal features peer-reviewed articles on clinical social work practice with individuals, groups, families, and couples.
 It also has articles on theory developments, practice and evidence-based clinical research.

 Introductory books